-Sarah Sword, mathematics education expert and senior research scientist, has extensive experience in research, instructional design, professional development, assessment design, and strategies to improve the quality and equity of K–20 mathematics learning and teaching.
-She co-leads an initiative with Iowa State to study the experiences of successful doctoral students and PhD graduates from underrepresented groups in mathematics.
+Sarah Sword, mathematics education expert and senior research scientist, has extensive experience in research, instructional design, professional development, assessment design, and strategies to improve the quality of K–20 mathematics learning and teaching.

-Sword co-authored Mathematical Learning and Understanding in Education and has published numerous chapters and articles.
+Sword is the co-author of Mathematical Learning and Understanding in Education and has published numerous chapters and articles.
 She also co-developed the CME Project, a four-year high school curriculum.

 Sword holds a PhD in Commutative Algebra from Michigan State University and completed a post-doctoral fellowship in Curriculum and Instruction at the University of Maryland.